1350 Litre Plastic Bunded Diesel Tank1350 litres

 - Manufactured using recyclable, durable polyethylene

-- Working life of at least 20 years
+- Designed life expectancy of at least 20 years

 - Cost-effective diesel storage solution